Ryan Pace: Chicago Bears

+Atlanta Falcons

 On February 23, 2022, Pace was hired by the Atlanta Falcons as a senior personnel executive.
 The move reunited him with Falcons general manager Terry Fontenot, with whom he worked in New Orleans.
 On June 26, 2023, he was promoted to director of player personnel for the Falcons.
 He was elevated to vice president of football operations and player personnel ahead of the 2024 season.

+On February 7, 2026, it was announced that the Falcons and Pace had parted ways as part of a broader restructuring.

+Minnesota Vikings

+On June 16, 2026, the Minnesota Vikings hired Pace in an advisor role.

 Personal life

 The son of Michael Pace and Ginger Phillips, Pace grew up in Flower Mound, Texas, which is a suburb of Dallas.
 His grandfather Buck was a minor league baseball player.

 He and his wife Stephanie have one daughter together.